 The website has a list of what you will need to bring, it is worth checking out.
-Make sure you bring 1.5 gallons of water per person per day for drinking, washing and cooking.
-The water that is in the holding tank of the RV should not be sure for drinking or cooking, but is safe for washing.
-Bring in all food and drink that you will need for your stay, warm clothing and first aid kit.
-Extra sheets are good for have, you can make a sun block with them and use them to keep the dust off of the furniture and off the dash board of the RV.
+Make sure you bring 1.5 gallons of water per person per day for drinking, washing, and cooking.
+The water that is in the holding tank of the RV should not be used for drinking or cooking but is safe for washing.
+Bring in all food and drink that you will need for your stay, warm clothing, and first aid kit.
+Extra sheets are good for have, you can make a sunblock with them and use them to keep the dust off of the furniture and off the dashboard of the RV.
 There is nothing for sale at the Burner Festival, except coffee and ice.
 Make sure you bring everything that you need.
 There is a daily shuttle that will take you to a tiny store, but the stuff available for sale there is limited.

 Let us help you book your Burner Friendly RV rental!